isomerpages/moe-nushigh/_admissions/Year 1 and 3 Admissions/Year 1 Admissions.md

 1\.
 Indication of Interest at [NUS High School Online Indication of Interest](https://go.gov.sg/2024-nushs-sie-interest-form).
 *   [Online Indication of Interest](https://go.gov.sg/2024-nushs-sie-interest-form) will be open from **1 - 14 November 2024**.
 If you do not have computer or internet access, please complete the online registration at NUS High School Annex Office.

-*   Upload the scanned copy of the P4 to P6 academic results and supporting documents by 14 November 2024 at [NUS High School Online Indication of Interest](https://go.gov.sg/2024-nushs-sie-interest-form).
+*   Upload scanned copies of the P5 and P6 academic results and supporting documents by 14 November 2024 at [NUS High School Online Indication of Interest](https://go.gov.sg/2024-nushs-sie-interest-form).

 2\.
 Apply for SIE by submitting the PSLE results to [PSLE results submission portal](https://go.gov.sg/2024-nushs-sie-submit-psle-results).
 *   Indicate PSLE score &amp; subject grades and upload a scanned copy of the PSLE result slip by the third day from the release of PSLE results via the [PSLE results submission portal](https://go.gov.sg/2024-nushs-sie-submit-psle-results).
 Submission must be completed by 10 am.
 *   Applying for admission via SIE is free.

-*   No appeal is allowed after the third day from the release of PSLE results.
+*   No appeal of late application is allowed after the third day from the release of PSLE results.

 3\.
 Attend the Selection Interview
 *   Applicants may be invited to attend a Selection Interview between the 4th and 6th day from the release of the PSLE results.